-The ISO 9000 Standard Series has been adopted in the United States as the ANSI/American Society for Quality Control (ASQC) Q 90 Series.
+The ISO 9000 Standard Series has been adopted in the United States as the ANSI/American Society for Quality Control (ASQC) Q 90 Series (soon to be changed to the ANSI/ASQC Q 9000 series).
 In Europe, it has been adopted by the European Committee for Standardization (CEN) and the European Committee for Electrotechnical Standardization (CENELEC) as the European Norm (EN) 29000 Series.
-According to a recent survey by ISO, forty-three (43) countries have national standards that are identical or equivalent to the ISO 9000 Standard Series.
-Additional countries are considering their adoption.
+According to a recent survey by